 The mine also has the facility to transport equipment and supplies through the Amur-Yakutsk Mainline, a branch line off the Trans-Siberian Railway, running along Yakutsk.

-Aterra and Inflection, the major shareholders of Silver Bear Resources, agreed to fund $15m for the silver mine development in February 2017.
-The funding is in addition to the $55m facilities agreement entered in August 2016 with Silver Bear Resources and its indirect wholly owned Russian subsidiary, Prognoz.
+Aterra and Inflection, the major shareholders of Silver Bear Resources, agreed to provide an additional $20m for the silver mine development in November 2017.
+The funding is in addition to the $15m and $55m facilities agreement entered in February 2017 and August 2016 respectively with Silver Bear Resources and its indirect wholly owned Russian subsidiary, Prognoz.

 The shareholders of the Silver Bear Resources include Inflection (25.3%), Aterra Capital (24.9%), Free Float (31.8%), and other institutions (15.9%).